 When you’re in active addiction, spending your money on things other than alcohol don’t add up to much regardless of their financial or spiritual value.
-Without self-care, anything you might buy or anything you do will fall short and likely be preceded, accompanied or followed by (you guessed it) alcohol.
+Without self-care, anything you might buy or do will fall short and likely be preceded, accompanied or followed by alcohol.

 What Does Self-Care Entail?

 Self-care literally means taking care of yourself.
 When you are in active addiction, this is easier said than done.
-It requires for you to understand and fully believe that you are worthy—something the addicted mind does not want you to admit.
-For someone who is new on this journey, here are a few ways you can begin to invest on your own well-being.
+It requires you to understand and fully believe that you are worthy—something the addicted mind doesn’t want you to admit.
+For someone new to this journey, here are a few ways you can begin to invest in your own well-being.